 We are subject to financial market risks, including changes in interest rates, and changes in interest rates may affect both our interest expense on the debt outstanding under our Credit Facilities and our interest income from portfolio investments.
 Our risk management systems and procedures are designed to identify and analyze our risk, to set appropriate policies and limits and to continually monitor these risks.
 Our investment income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent that any debt investments include floating interest rates.
-See "Risk Factors - Risks Relating to Our Investments - Changes related to the LIBOR calculation process, the phase-out of LIBOR and the use of replacement rates for LIBOR may adversely affect the value of our portfolio securities.", "Risk Factors - Risk Related to Our Investments income will be affected by our Investment sees of replacement rates for LIBOR may adversely affect the value of our portfolio securities.", "Risk Factors - Risk Related to Our Investments - Changes related investment income and the value of our investments." and "Risk Factors - Risk Related to Debt Financing - Because we borrow money, the potential for gain or loss on amounts invested in use is magnified and may increase the risk of investing in us." included in our Form 10-K for the fiscal year ended December 31, 2020 for more information regarding risks associated with our debt investments and borrowings that utilize LIBOR as a reference rate.
+See "Risk Factors - Risks Relating to Our Investments - Changes related to the LIBOR calculation process, the phase-out of LIBOR and the use of replacement rates for LIBOR may adversely affect the value of our portfolio securities.", "Risk Factors - Risk Related to Our Investments - Changes in interest rates may affect our cost of capital, net investment income and the value of our investments." and "Risk Factors - Risk Related to Debt Financing - Because we borrow money, the potential for gain or loss on amounts invested in use is magnified and may increase the risk of investing in us." included in our Form 10-K for the fiscal year ended December 31, 2020 for more information regarding risks associated with our debt investments and borrowings that utilize LIBOR as a reference rate.